top of page

 3. The Roasting and Transport Stage

-Roasting kills most mold spores but not all toxins.
-Because mycotoxins are heat-stable, roasting can’t fully neutralize them.
+Roasting kills most mold spores, but mycotoxins themselves are heat-stable and can remain after roasting.
 That’s why prevention and testing are critical.

 Even after roasting, coffee can pick up moisture or contaminants during long shipments or poor packaging.
-Airtight, nitrogen-flushed bags help preserve freshness and protect against mold growth — a key step in maintaining a Toxin-Free Coffee profile.
+Airtight, nitrogen-flushed bags help preserve freshness and protect against mold growth, which is a key step in maintaining a toxin-free coffee profile.

 4. Environmental and Agricultural Factors